 Unveiling the True Purpose of Higher Education

-Higher education offers an array of pathways, catering to individuals with varying goals and aspirations.
+This education offers an array of pathways, catering to individuals with varying goals and aspirations.
 However, a common theme seen is the pursuit of economic advancement.

 In a 2018 Strada-Gallup poll, 58% of college students and 72% of graduate students cited securing meaningful employment as their primary motivation for pursuing higher education.
 Additionally, a 2014 Gallup poll found that 95% of American students view the main purpose of higher education as obtaining a rewarding career.
 This emphasis on employment is also observed in European countries, according to a 2020 study of undergraduates.